 observation of practical work, analysis of results, attitude, independence and creativity

-evaluation of an oral presentation (Thesis Talk)
+evaluation of an oral presentation (Thesis Talk for major research project)